AqwamCreates/AqwamCreates/README.md

 * Studied in University Of Nottingham (Malaysia Campus).

-* Bachelor (Hons) Degree In Computer Science With Artificial Intelligence.
+* Bachelor (Honours) Degree In Computer Science With Artificial Intelligence.

 # Programming Languages